Simple Sauces and Such

 Here’s a go-to sauce for veggie stir-fries.
 I recommend putting it together before you start the stir-fry, then adding it once the vegetables are just done.
 Start your stir-fry with some minced garlic for added depth of flavor, which will meld nicely with this sauce in the finished stir-fry. more→

 Dal, a kind of warm dip from Indian cuisine made of well-cooked legumes, is meant to be scooped up with fresh flatbreads such as chapatis or naan.
 Can’t find them?
 Use fresh pita instead.
-Tiny red lentils, available in natural food stores and imported food shops, cook to an appealing orange-gold color. more→
+Tiny red lentils, available in natural food stores and imported food shops, cook to an appealing orange-gold color.
+Make it a little heartier by adding the optional potato or sweet potato to cook along with the lentils. more→

 Serve this delectable peanut sauce over noodles or grains; it’s also good over sautéed tofu or tempeh.
 Tailor the spiciness to your taste! more→